wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Bard/College_of_Fools.md

 ###### Fatal Flourish (6th Level)

-When you use your Action to make an ability check, cast [Vicious Mockery](#Vicious_Mockery_vicious_mockery), or make a weapon attack with a melee weapon, you can make a single weapon attack with a light melee weapon or dart as bonus action.
+When you use your Action to make an ability check, cast _[<span class="spell">Vicious Mockery</span>](#Vicious_Mockery_vicious_mockery)_, or make a weapon attack with a melee weapon, you can make a single weapon attack with a light melee weapon or dart as bonus action.

 ###### Energetic Encore (14th Level)